nguyen-tho/face-recognition-with-deep-face/README.md

    ### Advantages
    - Can recognize object in weak brigtness environment
    - When signed up user wear glasses.
 However, while recognition that person do not wear glass -> can recognize
-   - Have a good confifidence (about more than 90%)
+   - Have a good confidence (about more than 90%)
    ### Disadvantages
    - In the first time need to download model file and weights file -> it spends too much time (about 120 seconds) depends on computer
    - Cannot detect real-time -> cannot apply to a practical project